 Realized gains or losses are measured by the difference between the net proceeds from the sale or redemption and the cost basis of the investment without regard to unrealized appreciation or depreciation previously recognized, and includes investments written-off during the period, net of recoveries.
-Net change in unrealized appreciation or depreciation from investments reflects the net change in the valuation of the portfolio pursuant to the Company's valuation guidelines and the reclassification of any prior period unrealized appreciation or depreciation on exited investments.
+Net change in unrealized appreciation or depreciation from investments reflects the net change in the valuation of the portfolio pursuant to the Company's valuation guidelines and the reclassification of any prior period unrealized appreciation or depreciation or depreciation or any prior period unrealized appreciation or depreciation or depreciation of any prior period unrealized appreciation or depreciation or depreciation on exited investments.

-For the three months ended June 30, 2009, the Company recorded no realized gains or losses.
-For the nine months ended June 30, 2009, the Company recorded \$12.4 million of realized losses on two of our portfolio company investments in connection with our determination that such investments were permanently impaired based on, among other things, our analysis of changes in each portfolio company's business operations and prospects (see footnote 12 to the Consolidated Schedule of Investments as of June 30, 2009).
-For the three and nine months ended June 30, 2008, the Company recorded realized gains on investments of \$62,487.
+During the year ended September 30, 2009 the Company exited its investment in American Hardwoods Industries, LLC and recorded a realized loss of \$10.4 million, and recorded a \$4.0 million realized loss on one of its portfolio company investments in connection with the determination that the investment was permanently impaired based on, among other things, analysis of changes in the portfolio company's business operations and prospects.
+During the year ended September 30, 2008 the Company sold its equity investment in Filet of Chicken and realized a gain of approximately \$62,000.